Fernandohf/Estoq/README.md

 ## Build

-- Install flutter and all is dependencies following the [online documentation](https://flutter.dev/docs).
+- Install flutter and all is dependencies following the [online documentation](https://flutter.dev/docs)
+- Run `flutter pub get` to download all the packages
-- Run `flutter build apk --split-per-abi`
+- Run `flutter build apk` to build the apk